-Standards, the following procedures will apply::
+- It is agreed that all staff members and the University have an interest in the proper application of the Agreement.
+Where any dispute arises concerning any matter arising under this Agreement or the National Employment Standards, the following procedures will apply: - (a) in the first instance the affected staff member(s), and where they choose, a representative of their Union, should discuss the matter with the relevant Supervisor, or where the dispute concerns the conduct of a staff member's Supervisor and it would be inappropriate to attempt to resolve the matter through discussions with the Supervisor, the staff member may instead seek to discuss the matter with their Supervisor's Supervisor.
+A Union may also initiate this procedure by raising a dispute with the University in writing; - (b) where the dispute is not resolved under clause 322(a), the affected staff member(s) or their Union in its own right may request further discussions with more senior levels of management and/or such other staff as may be appropriate to resolve the dispute.
+If no such request is made within five working days of the discussions under clause 322(a), the matter will be deemed to have been resolved, unless the parties agree to extend the time for discussions.
+Where a meeting is requested, it will be convened within five working days of the request or at such later time as the parties may agree; and - (c) if the dispute remains unresolved either party may refer the matter to Fair Work Australia, or by agreement of the parties, to another body.
+If no party refers the matter to Fair Work Australia or within ten working days of the discussions under clause 322(b), the matter will be deemed to have been resolved, unless the parties agree to extend the time for discussions.

-- (a) in the first instance the affected staff member (s), and where they choose, a representative of their UnionRepresentative, should discuss the matter with the relevant Supervisor, or where the dispute concerns the conduct of a staff member's Supervisor and it would be inappropriate to attempt to resolve the matter through discussions with the Supervisor, the staff member may instead seek to discuss the matter with their Supervisor's Supervisor.
-A Union may also initiate this procedure by raising a dispute with the University in writing; - (b) where the dispute is not resolved under clause \$\frac{322\cdot 257}{2}\$ (a), the affected staff member(s) or their Union in its own rightRepresentative may request further discussions discussion with a more senior levels level of management and/or such other staff as may be appropriate to resolve the dispute.
-If no such request is made within five working days of the discussions under clause \$\frac{322\cdot 257}{222\cdot 257}\$ (a), the matter will be deemed to have been resolved, unless the parties agree to extend the time for discussions.
-Where a meeting is requested, it will be convened within five working days of the request or at such later time as the parties may agree; and - (c) if the dispute remains unresolved, either party may refer the matter to Fair Work Australia, or by agreement of the parties, to another body.
-If no party refers the matter to Fair Work Australia or within ten working days of the discussions under clause 322257(b), the matter will be deemed to have been resolved, unless the parties agree to extend the time for discussions. - (d) Fair Work Australia may resolve the dispute by the processes of conciliation and/or, and if conciliation is not successful, by arbitration.
-The parties to the dispute agree to be bound by and implement any order, decision or recommendation of Fair Work Australia, subject to any right of appeal to a Full Bench of under the Fair Work Act 2009.
+Fair Work Australia may resolve the dispute by the processes of conciliation and/or arbitration.
+The parties agree to be bound by and implement any order, decision or recommendation of Fair Work Australia, subject to a right of appeal to a Full Bench of Fair Work Australia.